LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

       - At least 2 Models
 	  - Dependency Injection with the Repository Design Pattern
 		- At least 1 "Service"
-		- At least 1 Interface
+		- At least 1 interface
 	- Views
       - `.cshtml` pages
 	  - No scaffolding CRUD operations of the views.
-	  - You may use any CSS/JS front end technologies you wish, as long as they work well with all of the requirements.
+	  - You may use any CSS/Sass/JS front end technologies you wish, as long as they work well with all of the requirements.
 	- Controllers
       - At least 2 Controllers
 	  - No scaffolding or templating of controller with CRUD operations.

+2. Documentation (README)
+     - Provide documentation for your web app.
+Include the work-flow, screen shots of the app, DB Schema, and basic functionality directions on how to use the site.

+### Custom API
+1. MVC architectural pattern
+   - Have at least 2 Controllers
+   - Have at least 2 Models
+   - No Views Required
+   - At least 2 Endpoints in each Controller
+2. Documentation:
+   - Use [Swagger](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger?view=aspnetcore-2.1){:target="_blank"}  for your custom API Documentation.

+### Shared Requirements
+Both the Full stack MVC project and Web API project should **EACH** contain:

-2. Written in C#
+1. Written in C#

+2. Testing:
+  - Unit Tests
+	- XUnit
+	- Getters/Setters
+	- API Endpoints (for API Team)
+	- CRUD operations

 3. Clearly commented code
 	- Clearly document your code
 	- What does this code do?